stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 glamorous young sunlight.
 I knew where we were going, and as we walked along the lane I strained my eyes westward over the plains.

-  There was the mound&mdash;far away and very curious in its aspect of artificial regularity.
+  There was the mound--far away and very curious in its aspect of artificial regularity.
 It must have been from thirty to forty feet high, and all of a hundred yards from north to south as I looked at it.
 It was not as wide as that from east to west, Compton said, but had the contour of a rather thinnish ellipse.
 He, I knew, had been safely out to it and